nachordo/geospatial-data-project/README.md

 In this project I had to plan the location of a company in the `GAMING industry` based on a series of conditions.
 The location of the office has to be one of the offices listed in the `companies.json` database from other IRONHACK exercises.
 The goal is to prioritize among the conditions to choose the best location according to them.
 The requirements are the following:

 1- Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.

 2- 30% of the company has at least 1 child.

 3- Developers like to be near successful tech startups that have raised at least 1 Million dollars.

 4- Executives like Starbucks A LOT.
 Ensure there's a Starbucks not too far.

 5- Account managers need to travel a lot

 6- All people in the company have between 25 and 40 years, give them some place to go to party.

-7- The CEO is Vegan
+7- The CEO is Vegan.

 8- If you want to make the maintenance guy happy, a basketball stadium must be around 10 Km.

 9- The office dog "Pepe" needs a hairdresser every month.
 Ensure there's one not too far away.

-It is impossible to cover all of them, so the goal is to examine most of them, so I will filter the list before sending API queries.
+As it is impossible to cover all of them, the goal is to choose the one that is the most appropiate.

+The project is structured in different parts.
+First, I filtered the list of office candidates.
+Later, through API I will query the coordinates within certain distance treshold certains spots that fullfils the conditions asked.
+Lasly, I analize the results and choose the best office location.

+The filtering and API querying proccess are executed through `main.py`, and it is explained in detail in the `filtering_process.md`.
+The decision process analysis is performed in the `analysis.ipynb` notebook by loading the csv file with the desition parameters previously computed.
+I used a python notebook as it is better to explain the it step by step and to show the results in the map.

 ![Gaming company](https://officesnapshots.com/wp-content/uploads/2016/06/avant-chicago-office-design-21.jpg)